 - 2 Beeps – issues with the motherboard

-Your motherboard WILL need to have a beep code speaker however.
-Most mid to high end motherboards do have this speaker.
-For budget motherboards, you may need to invest on one separately:
+Your motherboard will need to have a beep code speaker, however.
+Most mid to high-end motherboards do have this speaker.
+For budget motherboards, you may need to invest in one separately:

 Also Read: Will Motherboard Post Without CPU?

 Some motherboards do not have either the beep code or the LED indicators.
 Here you can check if the motherboard is at least powering on by checking if the CPU fan or the system fans attached are turning on.

 The outcome of this Test

 This test can have two outcomes where you isolate the motherboard from everything else.

 Case No. 1: The motherboard does not have power on at all